What Happens If I Die Without A Will?

 Will-writing can sometimes feel like a taboo subject.
 After all, talking about what happens when you die is a pretty uncomfortable thing to do!

 But that fear often keeps people from doing something everyone needs to do.
-Truth is, making a Will isn’t the scary part—it’s much more frightening to consider what happens if you don’t have a Will.
+Truth is, making a Will isn’t the scary part—it’s much more frightening to consider what happens if you die without a Last Will and Testament (Will) in Canada.

-What happens if you don’t have a Will in Ontario
+What happens if you die without a Will in Canada?

 You don’t get to decide how to distribute your assets